sPaMFouR/transient-finderchart/README.md

 ## Workflow

 1. Search TNS/IAU/ZTF name or enter custom RA/Dec.
-2. Select archive, mode, band, field size, and pixel scale.
+2. Select archive, filter, field size, and pixel scale.
 3. Load the image.
 4. Optionally query Gaia DR3 or Pan-STARRS DR2 with a brightness cut.
 5. Click a catalog marker in the main chart or inset for blind-offset details.
-6. Adjust slit, overlays, injected SN, observatory/time, and contrast.
+6. Adjust slit, overlays, injected SN brightness, PSF model, inset zoom, observatory/time, and contrast.
 7. Export the chart.

 ## TNS Credentials